Ha-youngPark/dcpmm-using-price-prediction/README.md

 $$𝑤(𝑡) ∙(𝑥(𝑡) − 𝑎(𝑡𝑡)) ∙ 𝑦(𝑡) = 𝑘$$
 𝑥(𝑡) and 𝑦(𝑡) are reserves of each token at 𝑡 time. 𝑥(𝑡) and 𝑦(𝑡) is positive. 𝑎(𝑡) is less than 𝑥(𝑡). 𝑤(𝑡) is positive.
 When the market price changes, w(t) and a(t) change in order to ensure that the new market price and the new curve intersects the current liquidity pair.
 <br/>

+## :star: Shortcomings
+I conducted simulations on three scenarios: when the curve is fixed, when the curve changed according to the actual market price, and when the curve changed according to the predicted price.

+The simulation results show that the changing curve following the market price is better than the fixed price curve but changing curve following the predicted price is worse.

+There are limitations that will be addressed in future works.
+* Our cryptocurrency price prediction model provides daily price prediction data.
+Additional data should be collected using a web scraper to provide a more sophisticated time unit dataset.
+* I used LSTM which is commonly used for price prediction but has limitations.
+We can make use of recent findings on processing time series data, such as ARIMA, GRU, and Transformer.
+* Sentimental analysis can be used with historical price data analysis.
+Social media(Twitter and Reddit) have a significant impact on changes in cryptocurrency prices.
+* Our price prediction model is centralized.
+It’s not line with the blockchain's decentralization character.
+In the future, we might make our model decentralized using InterPlanetary FileSystem (IPFS) and computational oracle.

+Considering the results of a simulation that used actual market price, if the latest research methods are applied and design of the research is refined, it is certain that our system would be improved.